Did you know these Bugatti Veyron Facts?

 Who would believe that this supercar gives a not-good fuel efficiency?
 Frankly, fuel efficiency is not a point of concern here.

-Thanks to its massive 100 liters/26.4-gallon tank, you can drive it on highways or take a ride in the city to show your richness.
+Thanks to its massive 100-litre/26.4-gallon tank, you can drive it on highways or take a ride in the city to show your richness.

-Well, thanks to its W16 petrol engine that intakes massive air volume to break petrol and pops 1001 hp of power.
+Well, thanks to its W16 petrol engine that takes massive air volume to break petrol and pops 1001 hp of power.

 It seems impossible but Bugatti knows how to make impossible things possible.